umarhassan-mitodl/11.501-fall-2002/content/pages/readings.md

 Ostwald, Michael.
 "Virtual Urban Futures."
 In _Virtual Politics: Identity and Community in Cyberspace_.
 Edited by David Holmes.
 London, UK: Sage, 1997, pp. 125-144.
 ISBN: 0761956093.

-Dotinga, Randy. "[Stalker Tech: Students at the University of California at San Diego are Tracking their Friends' Locations with PDAs](https://www.salon.com/2002/06/11/stalker_tech/)."
+Dotinga, Randy. "{{% resource_link "4e4beeb2-6899-4edd-980f-88fb7c600fae" "Stalker Tech: Students at the University of California at San Diego are Tracking their Friends' Locations with PDAs" %}}."
 In _Salon.com_.
 June 11, 2002.

 {{< tdclose >}}